Bottelet/DaybydayCRM/readme.md

 ### To-do

-Flarepoint is still under heavy development, so there are a lot on my to-do list.
+Flarepoint is still under development, so there are a lot on my to-do list.

 - Multiple integrations (Slack, e-conomic, Google Drive, dropbox etc.)
 - Different Color schemes